-An externship is a volunteer “shadowing” style opportunity for graduate students to spend from three to five days during their spring break (usually in the month of March) actively working with professionals, while gaining exposure to an occupational area related to their training.
-The externships are not for academic credit or pay, but the experience will greatly benefit both the students and sponsors.
-The extended time span of the externship gives the student the ability to refine their career goals while allowing the sponsor to examine the interests, skills and competencies of potential employees or interns.
+An externship is a short period of work with experienced professionals, providing a student exposure to the “real-world” application of their classroom training.
+Externships are not for academic credit or pay, but the experience will greatly benefit both students and sponsors.
+The time span of the externship gives the student an ability to refine career goals while allowing the sponsor to examine the interests, skills and competencies of potential employees or interns.

-2. What can I have students do during their externship?
+2. What may students do during the externship?

-It is up to you to decide what is appropriate in your work environment for the extern to participate in.
-We ask that you go through your day with the student as you would any other day so that the students can have a realistic view of what your career entails.
+It is up to you to decide what is appropriate in your work environment.
+We ask that you go through your day with the student as you would any other, so that the student gains a realistic perspective of what your career entails.
 Some options include:

-4. As an employer, do I have the opportunity to select students?
+4. Do I have the opportunity to select students?

 5. Will students contact me directly?

 Yes, but only after the Office of Career Services has informed you of your extern.
-It is the responsibility of the student to get in contact with you prior to the externship once the decision has been made and the contact information has been provided to the student.
+It is the responsibility of the student to contact you prior to the externship once the decision has been made.
 Students will not be given contact information during the application process.

-7. How many student externs will each office/organization receive?
+7. How many student externs may each sponsor/organization host?